cmextension/-hugo-cmlivedeal-docs/content/cm-live-deal-search-module/get-geolite2-city-database.md

 title: Get GeoLite2 City database
 weight: 20
 ---
-GeoLite2 City is required to detect user’s location.
-Because the database file’s size is big, we don’t include it in CM Live Deal’s package, you need to download it from MaxMind website then upload it to your server manually.
+GeoLite2 City is required to detect user's location.
+Because the database file's size is big, we don't include it in CM Live Deal's package, you need to download it from MaxMind website then upload it to your server manually.

 Go to [http://dev.maxmind.com/geoip/geoip2/geolite2/](http://dev.maxmind.com/geoip/geoip2/geolite2/), download the gzipped binary file of GeoLite2 City.